Police, anti-Posco activists clash, 12 injured

-Paradip (Odisha): Anti-Posco protestors clashed with the police which left 12 persons injured at a project site village in Odisha's Jagatsinghpur district, while no land was acquired Thursday.
+Paradip (Odisha): Anti-Posco protestors clashed with the police which left 12 persons injured at a project site village in Odisha`s Jagatsinghpur district, while no land was acquired on Thursday.

 The clash took place during a demonstration by anti-Posco protestors demanding withdrawal of the police force at Mangala Chak in Gobindpur village, which fell within the three kilometer radius, where prohibitory orders were clamped since the death on Saturday of three persons while allegedly making bombs.

 The injured were mainly women, police sources said.